Estimation of Treatment Effects Under Nonstationarity via the Truncated Policy Gradient Estimator: Introduction

-\item \textbf{Practical.} The estimator is simple to implement: \begin{enumerate} \item It is based entirely on \emph{observed rewards} and does not require knowledge of the underlying state space; \item It can be computed from a single sample path, without requiring multiple independent trajectories; \item It allows for flexible post-experiment analysis---different values of $k$ can be evaluated from the same dataset, enabling practitioners to adaptively select the truncation level. \end{enumerate}
+\item \textbf{Practical.} The estimator is simple to implement: \begin{enumerate} \item It is based entirely on \emph{observed rewards} and does not require knowledge of the state space; \item It can be computed from a single sample path, without requiring multiple i.i.d. trajectories; \item It allows for post-experiment analysis.
+The variance estimator we develop can be used to build confidence intervals.
+Furthermore, we propose a heuristic by which the truncation size $k$ can be evaluated post-experiment, enabling practitioners to adaptively select the truncation level (see, e.g., Appendix~\ref{appendix:algo}). \end{enumerate}

-\item \textbf{Empirical.} {In Section \ref{sec:numerical}}, we empirically evaluate the truncated DQ estimator using two realistic simulations: a queueing model based on nonstationary patient arrivals to a hospital emergency department, and a large-scale ride-sharing system based on NYC taxi data.
+\item \textbf{Empirical.} {In Section \ref{sec:numerical}}, we empirically evaluate the TPG estimator using two realistic simulations: a queueing model based on nonstationary patient arrivals to a hospital emergency department, and a large-scale ride-sharing system based on NYC taxi data.
 Both settings reflect real-world service system dynamics.
 In this highly nonstationary environment, we compare its performance to standard OPE methods and a recent switchback-based approach \citep{hu2022switchback}.
 With appropriate calibration, our estimator consistently exhibits substantially lower bias and variance, demonstrating its robustness and practical utility in real-world settings. \end{itemize}